opentelekomcloud/docker-machine-opentelekomcloud/README.md

 * [docker-machine-openstack](https://opendev.org/x/docker-machine-openstack) ― docker-machine built-in
 * [DockerMachine4OTC](https://github.com/Huawei/DockerMachineDriver4OTC) ― older OTC driver implementation by Huawei

-This driver is inspired by `docker-machine-openstack`.

-In versions `v0.3.+` duplicating options were removed and all environment variables are prefixed with `OS_`.

 Feature                                        | OTC (new)   | OTC (old) | Openstack
 ---                                            | ---         | ---       | ---
 Automated creation of required infrastructure  | **Yes**     | No        | No